 Can my employer require me to disclose my vaccination status information?

 Vaccination status information in this guideline includes whether you have been vaccinated, any decision to not receive the vaccine, and any reasons for that decision.

-If your employer can achieve their purpose without collecting your vaccination status information, or is asking for it for an unspecified or possible future purpose, it will be difficult for them to establish that the collection is necessary.
+If an agency can perform its functions and activities without collecting your vaccination status information, hasn't specified why they want it, it will be difficult for them to establish that the collection is necessary.

-Specific health and safety risks in your workplace and applicable workplace laws can affect whether the collection of your vaccination status information is necessary for your employer’s activities or functions.
+Health and safety obligations and risks in your workplace and applicable workplace laws can affect whether the collection of your vaccination status information is necessary for your employer’s activities or functions.

 What if the collection is authorised or required by law?

 Agencies can collect your vaccination status information if a law authorises or requires it.
-Law includes a Queensland Act or an Act of another jurisdiction, such as the Commonwealth, that applies in Queensland or regulations or any other instrument made under those Acts, including public health orders or directions.
-For example, the Requirements for Quarantine Facility Workers Direction (No. 4) requires relevant employees to be vaccinated against COVID-19 and authorises public health emergency officers to direct relevant employees to provide evidence of vaccination.
+Law includes a Queensland Act, an Act of another jurisdiction, such as the Commonwealth, that applies in Queensland, and regulations or other instruments made under those Acts, including public health orders and directions.
+Some examples are:

 Does my employer have to tell me why they are collecting my vaccination status information?